↑

 So for about $100, you can have piece of mind to protect your dog.

-If you get the combo vaccine package, for an extra $25, you can have your dog vaccinated against rattlesnake bites.
+For an extra $42, you can have your pet vaccinated against rattlesnake bites.

 Low cost pet vaccinations at Walgreens